Galloway Run-Walk Chart & Ratios: Find Your Ideal Training Rhythm

-The Galloway Run-Walk-Run Method, developed by Olympian Jeff Galloway, is a proven approach to build endurance, reduce injury risk, and improve race performance.
-By inserting planned walk breaks into your run, you can maintain energy longer, recover faster, and enjoy running more — whether you’re training for your first 5K or your next marathon.
+The Jeff Galloway Run-Walk-Run® Method is the foundation of our structured run-walk training in Tulsa.
+By inserting planned walk breaks into your run, you can build endurance safely, reduce injury risk, and maintain steady progress — whether you’re training for your first 5K or your next marathon.

 What Is the Galloway Run-Walk-Run Method?

-The Run-Walk-Run Method is built around strategic, short walk intervals during a run.
-These walk breaks prevent early fatigue and allow your muscles to recover while still moving forward.
+The Run-Walk-Run Method alternates strategic walk intervals with running segments.
+These short walk breaks prevent early fatigue and allow muscles to recover while still moving forward.

-It’s not slowing down — it’s a smarter way to go farther and finish stronger.
+It’s not slowing down — it’s training smarter.

 Understanding Your Magic Mile

 Your Magic Mile (MM) is the fastest pace you can sustain for one mile.
-It’s a benchmark that predicts your goal race pace and helps you choose the right run/walk ratio.
+It helps determine safe training paces and your ideal run/walk ratio.

 Galloway Run-Walk Ratio Chart by Goal Pace